 - If making 1-inch balls, this recipe will make about 4 dozen.
 If making 2-inch balls, recipe makes 2 dozen.
 (Photos were made using 2-inch balls)

-- P.S.
-These cookies are at their peak 24 hours after baking.
+- These cookies are at their peak 24 hours after baking.
 The spices intensify and the texture is perfection.